23rd May 2025 | |

 Follow scottishstorytellingcentre on Instagram | |

 A monthly session of Gaelic culture and community in Edinburgh, full of stories, songs, music, dance and good cràic!
-Each month a variety of performers will entertain, alongside space for conversation and friendship.
+Each month a variety of performers will entertain, alongside the usual space for conversation and friendship.

 Bothan Dhùn Èideann are a not-for-profit group, active for over 21 years, promoting and developing Scottish Gaelic language and culture in Edinburgh and creating space where everyone, no matter their background, feels comfortable celebrating Gaelic in Edinburgh.
 These events are presented in Gaelic throughout and all are welcome whether fluent speakers, learners or somewhere in between.